 In recent years, managing social media has evolved into a lucrative career.
-As a result, we are seeing more and more freelancers began to pursue this role.
+Freelancing is changing the landscape of the working environment.

 After researching the size of the company and getting a feel for the type of campaign they want, you can decide if you would like to charge for the entire project or per hour instead.

 In general, charging clients for the entire project at once is recommended since it can be difficult to track exactly how much inactive time is spent planning, researching, and creating the project.

 If you feel as though the campaign will take a significant amount of time and require additional research, charging an hourly rate is a more favorable option.

 Interestingly, many new freelance social media managers fail to consider whether or not they will be responsible for creating social media content.
 However, this is often a fairly large responsibility in itself.

 Even something as simple as taking product photos could add a handful of hours to your workload.
 So, this is something that you should be compensated for.

 On the other hand, some companies have their own internal teams that are dedicated to content creation.
 In this case, you will simply be tasked with properly uploading and managing this content.

 Although this may reduce the total amount that you can charge, it will free up extra time for you to take upon additional projects.